Dealing with jealousy in a relationship

 Dear Frustrated Boyfriend,

 Ahhh, jealousy.
 This question has affected humankind for eons.
-Jealousy is a universal emotion in humans and has been observed in babies as young as 5 to 6 months and in every culture around the world.
+Jealousy is a universal emotion in humans and has been observed in babies as young as five to six months and in every culture around the world.
 Even though this emotion is so common, many people find it difficult to deal with and fully resolve.

 It sounds like you are able to handle your girlfriend's jealousy quite well, almost regarding it as flattery since it shows her desire to be with you.
 Since she doesn't react the same way, you may need to change your expectations of the relationship when it comes to her expressions of jealousy.
 You might start by closely examining the situations where you feel jealous.
 Is it usually due to the way she is acting, or is it affected by the actions of the other person?
 How does the interaction make you feel about yourself — insecure, threatened, or weak?
 Does your girlfriend feel jealous under the same types of situations or different situations?
 What would be the ideal way for her to react to your jealousy?
 When you feel jealous, are you looking for her to reassure you that she's only got eyes for you?
 Or are you honestly concerned about her interest in others?